 top of page

-The Sensory Room is based on ACE Free Work (developed by Sarah Fisher) and Hersenwerk.
-It's a simple and low impact activity.
+The Sensory Room is a simple and low impact activity.
 Sensory Room sessions give dogs freedom to engage with their environment freely and make their own choices.
 The dog can gather information from their environment at their own pace.

 Walking through the Sensory Room all senses are stimulated: taste, touch, smell, hearing, sight, proprioception (feedback loop in the nervous system that provides information about body position, balance, movement and action) and vestibular (sensory system that gives the brain information about the head position and movement; important for keeping balance).